giulio-ran/superstore_sales_excel_dashboard/README.md

 # # Supermarket sales Excel dashboard

 ## Introduction
 This dashboard is the one you can find in the Superstore_dashboard.xlsx Microsoft Excel file provided in this repository.
 It analyzes the sales dataset by dividing the sales revenue according to different criteria.
+Each plot in the dashboard was generated through a pivot table and is linked with the top filters.

 ## Sections
 1. The top-left section shows sales by month, dividing the partial total by region (it is referred to US geographic macro-regions); November, December and March are the most profitable months, as it is well known in market trends.